Past Events

 August 12, 2024

-The first annual 988 Day is happening on September 8th, 2024, and we are asking for your participation to make it a success!
-This workshop is intended for organizations and individuals interested in promoting mental health and the 988 Suicide & Crisis Lifeline.
+This workshop is for organizations and individuals eager to promote mental health and the 988 Suicide & Crisis Lifeline.

-The goal of 988 Day is to raise awareness of 988 activities around the country in fun and creative ways.
-This year’s 988 Day message is: "No Judgment.
+The goal of 988 Day is to raise awareness of 988 activities nationwide through fun and creative efforts.
+This year’s theme: "No Judgment.
 Just Help."

 July 25, 2024 | Promising Practices for 988 & 911 Collaboration Webinar Series, Session 6: Understanding the Components of Risk and Liability and the Interoperability of 988 & 911 (Part 2)